Creutzfeldt-Jakob disease (CJD) is caused by an abnormal infectious protein in the brain called a prion.

-Strict controls have been in place since 1996 to prevent BSE entering the human food chain and the use of meat-and-bone mix has since been outlawed.
+Strict controls have been in place since 1996 to prevent BSE entering the human food chain, and the use of meat-and-bone mix has been made illegal.

-It appears that not everyone who is exposed to BSE-infected meat will go on to develop vCJD.
+It appears not everyone who's exposed to BSE-infected meat will go on to develop vCJD.

 It's also possible for vCJD to be transmitted by blood transfusion, although this is very rare and measures have been put in place to reduce the risk of it happening.

-We don't know how many people in the UK population could develop vCJD in the future and how long it will take for symptoms to appear, if they ever will.
+We don't know how many people in the UK population could develop vCJD in the future and how long it'll take for symptoms to appear, if they ever will.

-A study published in October 2013 that involved testing random tissue samples suggested that around 1 in 2,000 people in the UK population may be infected with vCJD, but show no symptoms to date.
+A study published in October 2013 that tested random tissue samples suggested around 1 in 2,000 people in the UK population may be infected with vCJD, but show no symptoms to date.

 Familial or inherited CJD